ang9009/polaroids/README.md

 # polaroids-bot

-Run `npm run dev` to run index.ts on save (also transpiles to JS using tsx).
+- Use `npm run dev` to run index.ts on save (also transpiles to JS using tsx).
-Run `npm run deployCommands` to deploy the commands to Discord.
+- Use `npm run deployCommands` to deploy the commands to Discord.